 Bank fishing has real advantages that boat anglers often overlook:

-The bank angler’s job is not to reach the deep water; it is to find the spots where fish come shallow and to be there at the right time.
+The bank anglerโ€™s job is not to reach the deep water; it is to find the spots where fish come shallow and to be there at the right time.
+Pairing the right presentation with your target species is where our fishing techniques come in handy.

 Choosing the Right Bank Spots